 In addition, on November 19, 2009, we entered into a dealer manager agreement with Halcyon who will act as our dealer manager in connection with our continuous private offering of up to 3,333,333 shares of our newly designated senior common stock at \$15.00 per share.
 This offering is only being made to accredited investors.
+Holders of the senior common stock will have the right, but not the obligation, following the fifth anniversary of the issuance of such shares proposed to be exchanged, to exchange any or all of such shares of senior common stock for shares of our common stock.
+As of July 23, 2010, we have issued

-On April 29, 2010, we issued 2,060 shares of senior common stock at a gross price per share of \$15.00 in the first closing of senior common stock.
+10,287 shares of senior common stock at a gross price per share of \$15.00.
+Net proceeds from these sales, after selling commissions and dealer manager fees, were approximately \$138,000.
 The net proceeds from the sale of the senior common stock will be used for investment in additional properties and mortgage loans, to repay indebtedness, to potentially purchase shares of our preferred stock on the open market, or other general corporate purposes.

 As banks recommence their general lending practices, we intend to obtain mortgages on any additional acquired properties by collateralizing the mortgages with some or all of our real property or by borrowing against our existing line of credit.
 We may use these funds for general corporate needs.
 If we are unable to make any required debt payments on any borrowings, our lenders could foreclose on the properties collateralizing their loans, which could cause us to lose part or all of our investments in such properties.
-We have \$48.0 million of balloon principal payments maturing under one of our long-term mortgages in 2010; however the mortgage has three annual extension options through 2013, which we currently intend to exercise.
-At the time of notification of extension of the \$48.0 million loan, we are required to remit a fee of 0.25% of the outstanding principal balance and a certification to the lender that our aggregate debt service coverage ratio is not less than 1.2 and as of March 31, 2010 we were in compliance with this covenant.
+We have \$48.0 million of balloon principal payments maturing under one of our long-term mortgages in 2010; however, the mortgage has three annual extension options through 2013, each of which we currently intend to exercise.
+At the time of each notification of extension of the \$48.0 million loan, we are required to remit a fee of 0.25% of the outstanding principal balance and a certification to the lender that our aggregate debt service coverage ratio is not less than 1.2.
+As of June 30, 2010 we were in compliance with this covenant.
 The interest rate for the extension periods will adjust based upon the 1-year swap rate at the time of extension and a fixed spread of 4.16% in the first year, 4.29% in the second year and 4.41% in the third year.
-Based upon the current 1-year swap rate, the adjusted interest rate would be less than the current rate on the mortgage loan, though this rate could increase prior to our delivery of the extension notice later this year.
+Based upon the current 1-year swap rate, the adjusted interest rate would be less than the current rate on the mortgage loan, though this rate could increase prior to our delivery of the extension notice.
 We have no other balloon principal payments due under any of our mortgages until 2013.

 We also need sufficient capital to fund our distributions to stockholders, pay the debt service costs on our existing long-term mortgages, and fund our current operating costs.
-We may require credits to our management fees, issued from our Adviser, in order to meet these obligations, although our Adviser is under no obligation to provide such credits, in whole or in part.
+We may require credits to our management fees, issued from our Adviser, to meet these obligations, although our Adviser is under no obligation to provide any such credits, either in whole or in part.